 A good life comes from good relationships.

-A Harvard study has explored this question for 80 years.
+A Harvard study has explored the question “What makes a good life?” for 80 years.
 In 1938, the Harvard Study of Adult Development began tracking 268 students with the goal of understanding what makes for a healthy and happy life.

 Initially, the study looked at genetics, biology, intellect, and personality traits to try and determine which participants would most likely lead long and happy lives.
 Over time, the focus expanded to incorporate data on relationships.